KevinKra/Notes/certifications/aws/solutions_architect/raw_2.md

 - You can trigger a Lambda function whenever a listing is deleted from the database.
 You can then write the logic of the function to send the listing data to an SQS queue and have different processes consume it.

-- **RDS events only provide operational events** such as DB instance events, DB parameter group events, DB security group events, and DB snapshot events.
-What we need in the scenario is to capture data-modifying events (INSERT, DELETE, UPDATE) which can be achieved thru native functions or stored procedures.
+- **RDS events only provide operational events** such as DB instance events, DB parameter group events, DB security group events, and DB snapshot events. **What we need in the scenario is to capture data-modifying events (INSERT, DELETE, UPDATE) which can be achieved thru native functions or stored procedures.**

-### Questions

-- Can RDS events be used to track and trigger other events when a data-modifying event occurs on it?
-- What needs to be used to trigger a lambda function?

 ---